 ON THIS PAGE: You will read about your medical care after treatment for a GI tract NET is completed and why this follow-up care is important.
 Use the menu to see other pages.

 Care for people diagnosed with a GI tract NET does not end when active treatment has finished.
-Your health care team will continue to check to make sure the tumor has not returned, manage any side effects, and monitor your overall health.
+Your health care team will continue to check that the tumor has not come back, manage any side effects, and monitor your overall health.
 This is called follow-up care.